 - Add mushrooms, artichoke, spinach, or kale

 - Any type of pasta will work, so use whichever you prefer!
+We just happen to be partial to spaghetti.

 - You can use protein pasta (such as Banza) to add more protein to this vegetarian/vegan meal.